Study smarter with Fiveable

 When emotions run high, logical problem-solving becomes impossible.
 These strategies address the emotional dimension of conflict first.

-Compare: Emotional Intelligence vs. De-escalation Techniques—EI is a personal competency you develop over time, while de-escalation refers to specific tactical moves in the moment.
-An FRQ might ask you to demonstrate both: how would someone with high EI apply de-escalation techniques?
+Compare: Emotional Intelligence vs. De-escalation Techniques: EI is a personal competency you develop over time, while de-escalation refers to specific tactical moves in the moment.
+A strong exam answer might demonstrate both: how would someone with high EI apply de-escalation techniques in a given scenario?

 Once you understand the conflict and have managed emotional intensity, you select a resolution approach.
 These differ based on how much each party's interests are prioritized.

-Compare: Collaboration vs. Compromise—both aim for mutual acceptability, but collaboration seeks to fully satisfy all parties while compromise asks each party to give something up.
+Compare: Collaboration vs. Compromise: both aim for mutual acceptability, but collaboration seeks to fully satisfy all parties while compromise asks each party to give something up.
 Collaboration produces better outcomes but requires more time and trust.
-Know when each is appropriate: high-stakes, ongoing relationships call for collaboration; time-sensitive, lower-stakes issues may warrant compromise.
+High-stakes, ongoing relationships call for collaboration; time-sensitive, lower-stakes issues may warrant compromise.

 Sometimes conflict requires a formal process or third-party involvement.
 These strategies provide frameworks for moving systematically toward resolution.